Shane Morasco: Storylines

 Two months later, Shane meets Neela Patel (Teresa Patel), who is a new girl at school that Jack has a crush on; Neela has a crush on Jack, too.
 Shane hires Neela to secretly record her conversation with Jack about being responsible for Gigi's death.
 After Neela records her conversation with Jack for Shane, Jack is finally arrested for Gigi's death.
 On December 27, Shane is reunited with his mom.
 Rex and Gigi both explain to Shane that his Aunt Stacy (Farah Fath), not Gigi, was the one that died in that basement.
 Gigi and Shane both go to the police station to explain to everyone that his mother is alive, and that Jack wasn't responsible for Gigi's death after all.
 Gigi confronts Jack for almost killing her, but Shane tells her it is not worth getting even with Shane because he was not really responsible for her "death".
-Gigi and Shane then went back to Llanfair when Rex surprised Gigi by proposing to her again.
+Gigi and Shane then go back to Llanfair when Rex surprised Gigi by proposing to her again.
 On New Year's Eve 2011, Shane's parents get married in front of their family and friends at Llanfair.

 On January 12, 2012 Gigi, Rex, and Shane decide to move to England so Shane can attend art school.
-Gigi filled out an application when Shane was still bullied by Jack during the previous school year so that he can be in a safer environment.
-They watch the last episode of Fraternity Row and said goodbye to their friends and family before leaving Llanview to move to England.
+Gigi had filled out an application when Shane was still bullied by Jack during the previous school year so that he can be in a safer environment.
+They watch the last episode of Fraternity Row and say goodbye to their friends and family before leaving Llanview to move to England.